singhalyogesh/truecaller-sdk-v0.7/README.md

     TrueSDK v0.7 provides you with capabilities to configure the following settings -

     ##### - Consent Mode
-	To switch between a full screen view or an overlay view of the profile consent
+	To switch between a full screen view or an overlay view of the truecaller profile verification view

 	Possible values for Consent Mode :